A review by Nalini Haynes

 Meanwhile, the military are searching the known universe from Earth outwards, checking worlds passed over for human habitation before expanding into the unknown in their search for the alien civilization.

-Earth Flight is broken up into three distinct acts: act one is a recap of the previous two novels while building the groundwork for later events with a focus on info dumps masquerading as somewhat stilted conversations.
+Earth Flight has three distinct acts.
+Act one is a recap of the previous two novels while building the groundwork for later events.
+There is a focus on info dumps masquerading as somewhat stilted conversations.
 Although the talkiness got on my nerves a bit, this was a helpful recap as I’ve read a lot of books since the last installment in the trilogy.
 I’d prefer an optional ‘Previously in the trilogy…’ section prior to the story starting but most novels don’t include that as an option.

 Act two focuses on disability discrimination.
 It’s apparent that, in Earth Girl‘s universe, there aren’t many (if any) people who experience contemporary disabilities but the Handicapped stand in for people with invisible disabilities.
 The Handicapped are people whose immune systems won’t allow them to survive on planets other than Earth.
-They’re segregated to Earth where non-disabled people govern them and the Handicapped have few, if any, rights.
+Disabled people are sent to Earth where non-disabled people govern them.
+The Handicapped have few, if any, rights.
 They’re definitely second-class citizens.
 Jarrah becomes an icon both for the Handicapped and for non-disabled people who, for the first time, saw an apparently normal girl on the newzies during the alien contact events of Earth Girl.
 Finally some people realize that the Handicapped aren’t smelly dumb apes but are just like them except for an immuno-deficiency.
 The Handicapped themselves seize the day in interesting ways to fight for equity.